underscoreio/essential-scala/collections/seq.md

 # Introducing Sequences

+A sequence is a collection of items with a defined and stable order.
 Sequences are one of the most common data structures.
 In this section we're going to look at the basics of sequences: creating them, key methods on sequences, and the distinction between mutable and immutable sequences.

 Here's how you create a sequence in Scala: